Every cosmetic company advocates anti-age, anti-wrinkle, anti-us!

-- I read about cultures throughout the world and what the women did to their hair, skin and bodies; make up, tattoos, piercings, scarring, jewelry, apparel, and wrapping, cutting, dying, twisting their hair.
-In all societies there was body adornment in one form or another.
+I read about cultures throughout the world and what the women did to their hair, skin and bodies; make-up, tattoos, piercings, scarring, jewelry, apparel, and wrapping, cutting, dying, twisting their hair.
+All societies have adorned their bodies in one form or another.
 My research was proving it was a natural behavior of our species.
 Most of these practices were inspired by religious ceremony, social status, or celebration.
 I found this a bit different than what was happening in our society.
 I found that observing the motivation

 Many girls and women feel they are not enough, not right, just as they are.

 In the name of looking younger, women are subjecting themselves to products and surgeries that can have devastating results.

 The fashion and beauty industry perpetuates the belief that aging is bad to continue selling products.